Comparison of the Top Cloud APIs for Computer Vision

 In this article, we are going to make a brief overview of these Cloud APIs capabilities.

-Google is one of the most renowned companies in the field of machine learning.
+Google is one of the most renowned companies in the fields of AI and machine learning.
 It provides lots of cloud computing services as APIs for computer vision.
 The Vision API helps your application to understand what is in the image, classifying the content into the known categories and providing the labels.

 It is also capable of detecting landmarks - e.g. buildings, monuments, natural structures, or logos, performing character recognition that supports a wide variety of languages.
 The facial detection allows detecting a face with the person's emotion and headwear.
 Unfortunately, there is no support for facial recognition.
 On top of that, you may use the API to search for the similar images on the web and to filter explicit or violent content.